 The award document is pre-printed with your agency's law enforcement and government executives' names.
 If this information is incorrect or has changed, please update your agency contacts online at https://portal.cops.usdoj.gov.
 If the law enforcement or government official has changed since the time of application, please have the current law enforcement executive or government executive for your agency sign the award document.
 Be sure to familiarize yourself with all terms, conditions, and requirements of your award before signing the award document.
 To officially accept your award, please electronically sign the award document within 90 days of the date shown on the award congratulatory letter.
-Print and retain a copy of all pages of the award document supplement for your records.
+Print and retain a copy of all pages of the award document, award terms and conditions, the Financial Clearance Memorandum (FCM), and the award document supplement for your records.
 The award start date indicated on the award document means that your agency may be reimbursed for any allowable costs incurred on or after this date.
 The duration of your AHTF award is two years (24 months).

-Your award number is in the following format: 2018-HPWX-0000 for Fiscal Year (FY) 2018 awards.
+Your award number is in the following format: 2019-HPWX-0000 for Fiscal Year (FY) 2019 awards.
 The COPS Office tracks award information based upon this number.
 Therefore, it is important to have your agency's award number (or your agency's ORI number) readily available when corresponding with the COPS Office.